Delaware 35, Rhode Island 13

 Delaware 35, Rhode Island 13: Andrew Pierce rushed for 117 yards and three touchdowns – including a 75-yard score on the first play of the second half – as the visiting Blue Hens won their Colonial Athletic Association game going away.

-Wide receiver Michael Johnson, who rushed for 123 yards, and Pierce sparked a ground game that churned out 314 yards for Delaware (6-2, 3-1).
+Pierce and wide receiver Michael Johnson, who rushed for 123 yards on three carries, sparked a ground game that churned out 314 yards for Delaware (6-2, 3-1).
 Trent Hurley went 14-of-22 for 186 yards and a score as the Blue Hens won for the first time in three road games this season.

 Pierce opened the scoring with a 2-yard run in the first quarter before Bentsen countered with a 20-yard TD pass to Robbie Jackson seven seconds into the second quarter to make it 7-6, but Dylan Smith missed the extra point.